DataDog/datadog-agent/docs/cloud-workload-security/backend.md

 {{< code-block lang="json" collapsible="true" >}}
 {
     "required": [
+        "id",
         "qdcount",
         "qclass",
         "qtype",
+        "dns_server_ip",
         "name"
     ],
     "properties": {
+        "id": {
+            "type": "integer",
+            "description": "id is the unique identifier of the DNS request" },
         "qdcount": {
             "type": "integer",
-            "description": "qdcount defines the number of questions in the DNS request" },
+            "description": "qdcount is the number of questions in the DNS request" },
         "qclass": {
             "type": "string",
-            "description": "qclass defines the class of the DNS request" },
+            "description": "qclass is the class of the DNS request" },
         "qtype": {
             "type": "string",
-            "description": "qtype defines the type of the DNS request" },
+            "description": "qtype is the type of the DNS request" },
+        "dns_server_ip": {
+            "type": "string",
+            "description": "dns_server_ip is the DNS server IP to which the DNS request was sent" },
         "name": {
             "type": "string",